All Episodes

 If there's a problem to be solved, they will talk and talk and talk.

-And if they don't find decision to today, they'll go to sleep and start the next morning uh to discuss it.
+And if they don't find a decision today, they'll go to sleep and start the next morning to discuss it.

-They try to uh speak from their own experience, and often try to avoid speaking out of anger or commenting or criticizing what others have said but to speak from their own experience and to and to a wick uh with with with each other.
+They try to speak from their own experience and often try to avoid speaking out of anger or commenting or criticizing what others have said, but to speak from their own experience and to work with each other.

-And uh in a way you have a bit of that in the international and the UN system.
+And in a way, you have a bit of that in the international and the UN system.

 Right.